afalzmat/Teaching-Resources/Diplomado-Compumaestro-2.0/Readme.md

 # Diplomado Compumaestro 2.0
-This program was offered to teachers in three cohorts, with up to three groups per cohort.
+This program reached more than 100 teachers, offered in three cohorts with up to three groups per cohort.
 Each teacher was provided a modern laptop equipped with all the necessary tools and software for the curriculum, which included:

 * Authoring tools
 * AR tools